 1) Montrex Watch Project

 What Montrex Watch Project was: The Montrex Watch Project was allegedly a high quality watch brand that was to include sapphire crystal glass on the front and back of the watch.
-In fact, this seems to be the only real special characteristic of the watch which the Kickstarter’s founder used to market it.
+In fact, this seems to be the only real special characteristic of the watch which was used for marketing it.

 The name “Montrex” was intended to sound like other established watch brands, including Rolex and Timex.